iagrant/binex/ROPemporium/0-ret2win/README.md

 ## 64 bit

-The same as above but the address that we will be jumping to will need to be in a 64bit format
+The same as above but the address that we will be jumping to will need to be in a 64bit format.

+So if you are using pwn it will be `pwn.p64(0xdeadbeef)` vs `pwn.p32(0xdeadbeef)` a really huge and complicated diffrence.